Saad Haddad

 Saad Haddad (سعد حداد; 1936 – 14 January 1984) was a Lebanese military officer and the founder and head of the South Lebanon Army (SLA) during the Lebanese Civil War.
 Originally a Major in the Lebanese Army, he defected and formed the SLA and created the separatist State of Free Lebanon backed by Israel.
-For years Haddad closely collaborated with and received arms and political support from Israel against Lebanese government forces, Hezbollah, and the Syrian Army.
+For years Haddad was widely identified as a Zionist and closely collaborated with and received arms and political support from Israel against Lebanese government forces, Hezbollah, and the Syrian Army.
 Haddad died of cancer in his house in Marjayoun.

 Early life

 Haddad was born to a Greek Catholic family in Marjayoun.
 He received part of his training at Fort Benning in the United States.